 - Top tuna mixture with remaining cheese and distribute potato chips over top (crush any larger potato chips if needed).

 - Fold over each tortilla so it's a half-moon shape.Note: If your tortillas differ from the size used here, the quantity of quesadillas you yield may vary.

-- To cook quesadillas, heat 1 tablespoon of oil in a non-stick pan over medium-low heat and gently swirl around to coat.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.
+- To cook quesadillas, heat 1 tablespoon of oil in a large non-stick frying pan over medium-low heat and gently swirl around to coat.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.

 - Carefully flip the quesadillas to the other side and continue to cook for another 2 minutes or until they're golden brown and crispy on the outside and the cheese has melted inside (carefully watch to ensure they don't burn).
 Once done, transfer the quesadillas to a sheet pan and place into your preheated oven to keep warm while you are continuing to cook the remaining quesadillas.

 - Repeat process to cook remaining quesadillas.